 smoking senate

-CoEHAR in the Senate for a press conference dedicated to the youth perspective on smoking addiction
+CoEHAR in the Italian Senate for a press conference dedicated to the youth perspective on smoking addiction

 Watch the full video of the press conference

-The Senate meeting, organized by the Senate of the Republic, was an opportunity to present the latest CoEHAR research data and to deliver to the representatives of the 10th standing committee (social affairs, health, public and private labor, social security) the summary document of No Tobacco Day 2024, signed by young people (students, PhD students, and residents) who coordinated the annual event of World No Tobacco Day held on May 30 at the University of Catania.
+The Senate meeting, organized by the Senate of the Republic, was an opportunity to present the latest CoEHAR research data and to deliver to the representatives of the 10th standing committee (social affairs, health, public and private labor, social security) the summary document of No Tobacco Day 2024, signed by the young people (degree students, PhD students, and resident doctors) who coordinated the annual event of World No Tobacco Day held on May 30 at the University of Catania.

 Greater attention to university education dedicated to smoking cessation issues” – this was the takeaway from the document delivered by student representatives.
 “We need more information on cessation pathways, effective tools, and techniques to help smokers quit.
 We, the young doctors of tomorrow, cannot just impose quitting on smokers but must advise them on the most suitable paths to achieve complete cessation or at least reduce smoking-related harm,” said Dr. Emanuela Tropea, research fellow and responsible for delivering the document to Senator Ignazio Zullo, member of the Senate Health Commission.